-Lisa Coris changes the name on her son’s passport, but now Ethiopian Airlines wants to charge her $300.
+Lisa Coris changes the name on her son’s passport, but now Ethiopian Airlines won’t help, and wants to charge her $300.
 Is that too much?

 I just renewed his passport and changed his name so that my name was no longer on it.
 But we are flying to Entebbe, Uganda, in December on Ethiopian Airlines, and his tickets still have my name as his middle name.

 So now I have roundtrip tickets from San Francisco to Entebbe, but my son’s ticket still says “Lisa” while his passport doesn’t.
 I’ve asked Ethiopian Airlines to change the tickets, but Ethopian Airlines won’t help, and wants $300.
 Can you help me? — Lisa Coris, San Francisco, Calif.

 By now, you probably know that the time to change your name is before you buy your tickets.
 Brides- and grooms-to-be, take note: Airlines love to collect a name-change fee or charge you for a brand-new ticket when you need to fix a ticket like this.
 The actual name change doesn’t cost your airline $300 in labor, but in the airline world, there’s so little that makes sense anymore.

 Still, your circumstances were special.
-You were just trying to fix something that Ethiopian law had forced you to do, but that didn’t really resonate with your American value system.
+You were just trying to fix something that Ethiopian law had forced you to do.
+Unfortunately, that didn’t really resonate with your American value system.
 Adopting a child is also a noble thing, and it felt a little bit like you were being punished for simply trying to make the world a better place.
 (Related: After husband’s fall, will American offer a refund?)

 I think a brief, polite appeal to the airline would have yielded a desired result.
 So why didn’t it?
 Based on what I see, you probably were a little too brief in your explanation of what went wrong.
-Most travelers offer too much detail, but in your case, you could have written a more thorough explanation of what you needed.
+Most travelers offer too much detail.
+In your case, you could have written a more thorough explanation of what you needed.
 (Here’s how to get a refund on a nonrefundable airline ticket.)